MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 ```

 ### -Confirm
 The Confirm switch specifies whether to show or hide the confirmation prompt.
-How this switch affects the cmdlet depends on if the cmdlet requires confirmation before proceeding.
+How this switch affects the cmdlet depends on whether the cmdlet requires confirmation before proceeding.

 - Destructive cmdlets (for example, Remove-\* cmdlets) have a built-in pause that forces you to acknowledge the command before proceeding.
 For these cmdlets, you can skip the confirmation prompt by using this exact syntax: `-Confirm:$false`.
 - Most other cmdlets (for example, New-\* and Set-\* cmdlets) don't have a built-in pause.
 For these cmdlets, specifying the Confirm switch without a value introduces a pause that forces you acknowledge the command before proceeding.